David-Vaclavik/Todo-List/README.md

-# Restaurant-Page
+# Todo-List

-Restaurant page created with HTML, CSS and JS.
+Todo list application created with HTML, CSS and JS.